Stairs3/Friday-hr/README.md

 Talk about what FRC is somewhere???
-If we really wanted to get fancy we could add a page for each section of the team on the website like https://www.umatillarobotics.org/scouting make it so all photos follow a uniform naming system?
+If we really wanted to get fancy we could add a page for each section of the team on the website like https://www.umatillarobotics.org/scouting make it so all photos follow a uniform naming system? maybe change behavior of links on new member info page AND contact us page so they match the style of footer?

 To-Do:
 Clean up style sheet (I keep repeating the same text specifications over and over again T^T)